Skip to Content

 Easy, creamy Southern mashed potatoes with heavy cream - Soft, tangy, and butter-smooth this is an all-family pleasing winner.

-Mashed potatoes are one of those dishes that everyone seems to have their own way of making them.
+The best southern mashed potatoes are one of those dishes that everyone seems to have their own way of making them.
 Some like them creamy, some like them lumpy, and some like them with lots of added ingredients.

 But no matter how you make them, they always seem to disappear fast!
 This recipe is for creamy mashed potatoes that will disappear just as fast as any others, but with a little bit of added flavor.
 So give these a try the next time you're looking for a side dish to go with your dinner!